 You must perform a recrypt of a virtual machine by using the API.
 See vSphere Web Services SDK Programming Guide.

 A deep recrypt requires that the virtual machine is powered off and contains no snapshots.
 You can perform a shallow recrypt operation while the virtual machine is powered on, and if the virtual machine has snapshots present.
 Shallow recrypt of an encrypted virtual machine with snapshots is permitted only on a single snapshot branch (disk chain).
 Multiple snapshot branches are not supported.
 Also, shallow recrypt is not supported on a linked clone of a virtual machine or disk.
-If the shallow recrypt fails before updating all links in the chain with the new KEK, you can still access the encrypted virtual machine as long as you have the old and new KEKs.
+If the shallow recrypt fails before updating all links in the chain with the new KEK, you can still access the encrypted virtual machine if you have the old and new KEKs.
 However, it is best to reissue the shallow recrypt operation before performing any snapshot operations.